mavryk-network/mavryk-protocol/docs/introduction/tezos.rst

 ~~~~~~~

 The Mavryk network is the current incarnation of the Mavryk blockchain.
-It runs with real tez that have been allocated to the
+It runs with real mav that have been allocated to the
 donors of July 2017 fundraiser (see :ref:`activate_fundraiser_account`).

 The Mavryk network has been live and open since June 30th 2018.